Dilwale (2015 film)

-Dilwale is a 2015 Indian Hindi-language romantic comedy action film directed by Rohit Shetty, who co-produced the film with Gauri Khan under Red Chillies Entertainment and Rohit Shetty Productions.
-The film stars Shah Rukh Khan, Kajol, Varun Dhawan, and Kriti Sanon, alongside Pankaj Tripathi, Mukesh Tiwari, Varun Sharma, Boman Irani, Vinod Khanna, Kabir Bedi and Johnny Lever.
-The film marks the final appearance of Vinod Khanna, before his death on 27 April 2017.
+Dilwale is an anthological 2015 Indian Hindi-language romantic action comedy film directed by Rohit Shetty, who co-produced the film with Gauri Khan under Red Chillies Entertainment.
+The film stars Shah Rukh Khan, Kajol, Varun Dhawan, and Kriti Sanon, alongside Boman Irani, Varun Sharma, Johnny Lever, Pankaj Tripathi, Mukesh Tiwari, Kabir Bedi, and Vinod Khanna, in his final film appearance before his death of 27 April 2017.

-Dilwale was released theatrically worldwide on 18 December 2015, a week prior to the Christmas period.
-The film became a commercial success, earning over ₹376.85 crore worldwide and becoming the thirteenth highest-grossing Indian film overseas.
+Dilwale was released theatrically on 18 December 2015, coinciding with the Christmas weekend, and received mixed reviews from critics who praised the chemistry between Khan and Kajol, but criticised the screenplay and runtime.
+Nonetheless, the film emerged as a commercial success, grossing ₹376.85 crore worldwide to rank as the third highest-grossing Hindi films of 2015 and thirteenth highest-grossing Indian film overseas.
 At the 61st Filmfare Awards, Dilwale received 5 nominations, including Best Actor (Khan) and Best Actress (Kajol).
-The film marks the seventh collaboration between Khan and Kajol since last seen together in My Name Is Khan (2010) and the first collaboration between Varun Dhawan and Kriti Sanon.